 25. STORIES– People love reading fascinating stories.
 A story blog post captures the attention of your audience yet is brief enough to be the length of a blog post.
 Stories with important lessons for your readers earn you loyal readers.

 Try one (or a combination of several) of these types of blog posts the next time you write!
-Don’t be afraid to get CREATIVE.
+Don’t be afraid to write CREATIVE blog posts.
 Most importantly, enjoy the process that blogging requires.
 It always helps me to visualize my readers reading this.
 Will they think this is funny?
 Does that tell them everything they need to know? etc. Feel free to share your CREATIVE blog post ideas or to ask me a question related to this post.